scandale-project/scandale/README.md

 To create a new XMPP account you can follow the steps [here](https://xmpp.org/getting-started/).
 Create an XMPP account for each demon.
+Each demon will have a different JID and a different password.

 ### Install the correlation agent